 Circumstances in which it may be helpful, if not necessary, to file a police report at the scene include:

 - Another driver refuses to provide his insurance and contact information with the reason that they do not want a negative insurance report.

-- The other party claims to not have insurance.
+- The other party claims to not have insurance the car accident.

 - The other driver tries to offer you cash to avoid involvement by the insurance companies.

 Have You Been Injured In A Wisconsin, Illinois or Iowa Car Accident?